H-4 Visa | Application Process | Processing Time, EAD Work Permit

 • California Service Center usually takes 5 months

-If you already have an approved EAD (I-765) while on H-4, then you can expect your H-4 visa extension to be processed slightly faster at around 1 month faster.
+If you already have an approved EAD (I-765) while on H-4, then you can expect your H-4 visa extension to be processed faster.
+For example, the Vermont processing center takes 2.5 months rather than 8 months.

 H-4 Adjustment of Status Processing Time

-Regarding H-4 processing time for a change of status in 2023, it takes between 6-12 months (this is not considering the processing times of consulates for the actual visa issuance).
+Regarding H-4 processing time for an adjustment of status, it takes between 6-12 months (this does not include the processing times of consulates for the actual visa issuance).
 To initiate this process, you will need to submit Form I-485.

 Speak with your immigration attorney to get a better idea of what your H-4 processing time will be.